-This printed article is located at http://roxypacific.listedcompany.com/financials.html
+This printed article is located at https://roxypacific.listedcompany.com/financials.html

 Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

 * $286.1 million (31 December 2017: $247.3 million) relates to the Group’s pre-sold development properties as at 30 September 2018.

 The Group achieved revenue of $102.0 million in 9M2018, 50% lower than $203.5 million in 9M2017.
 For 3Q2018, the Group achieved revenue of $18.8 million, 69% lower than $60.3 million in 3Q2017.
 This was mainly due to lower revenue from the Property Development and Property Investment segments, partially offset by higher revenue from Hotel Ownership segment.